 In 1978, Flannery relocated to Los Angeles, California and joined the ABC Television Network as Lighting Director.
 While at ABC he received his first Prime-time Emmy Nomination for his lighting direction of Goldie Hawn & Liza Minnelli Together.

 The LAOOC contracted Flannery as a conceptualist working directly with David Wolper and Tommy Walker on the Closing Ceremonies of the Los Angeles 1984 Summer Olympics.
-Once the ceremonies were conceived the LAOOC contracted Flannery to direct and his firm to supervise the special effects and special lighting of the Closing Ceremonies.
+Once the ceremonies were conceived the LAOOC contracted Flannery to direct the closing ceremonies celebration segment and produce the special effects and special lighting.
 This included designing the infamous spaceship and alien.

-Flannery directed In the House of Ethel, in 2007 Winter Solstice feast of music celebration at the World Financial Center’s Winter Garden in New York City.
+Flannery produced and directed In the House of Ethel, in 2007 Winter Solstice Feast of Music Celebration at the World Financial Center’s Winter Garden in New York City.
 The concert featured magicians Raja & Jarret and poet Harry Smith.
+This was the first event presented at ground zero following 9/11.

 Flannery was lighting designer for the Hollywood Bowl Summer 1992 season.